Services

 Power BI by Microsoft is a powerful business intelligence tool.
 It allows users to transform and analyse large amounts of data in a visual and interactive way.

-It provides a range of capabilities for data modelling, data visualization, and data analysis.
+It provides a range of capabilities for data modelling, data visualisation, and data analysis.
 Making it an essential tool for organizations to make data-driven decisions.

 Power BI Overview